cppitems/cppitems/items/001/item.md

 This can be advantegeous during optimization but leads to longer compilation times (especially, as the compilation of a single compilation unit is hard to parallelize).
 A change in the library requires a recompilation of the dependent project.

+> Why are most optimizations performed at the scope of a compilation unit?

 If separated, the compilation of the library and the project happens in different compilation units, requiring a *linking* step after the compilation of the project.
 A recompilation of the project is only required if the interface of the library changes.
 If project-wide *compiler flags* change, a recompilation of the library might be required, too.

+> What is an example for a "project-wide compiler flag" which requires recompilation of dependent projects?

 ### Distribution
 For a single file, in the simplest case, simply this file is deployed.
 If the library itself has specific compilation options or dependencies, additional configuration instructions are typically required.